researchart/rose6icse/submissions/reproduced/Watchman/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <span style="">
-  Watchman supports two typs of inputs to diagnose their DC issues: 1) the name and version number of a Python project released on PyPI; and 2) uploads a project&#39;s dependency configuration file (i.e., _requirement.txt_).
+  Watchman supports two types of inputs to diagnose their DC issues: 1) the name and version number of a Python project to be analysed released on PyPI; and 2) a dependency configuration file (i.e., _requirement.txt_) of a Python project to be analysed.
   For instance, please press the &quot;***Pagage Name/Version***&quot; button on the &quot;***DIAGNOSIS***&quot; page.
 Then, you can input the project name and version number to be analysed.

   ![](https://github.com/NeolithEra/Figures/blob/master/Input1.png)
-  Figure 1(a) Inputing the project name with hints
+  Figure 2(a) Inputing the project name with prompt messages

   ![](https://github.com/NeolithEra/Figures/blob/master/Input2.png)
-  Figure 1(b) Inputing the project version number with hints
+  Figure 2(b) Inputing the project version number with prompt messages

-  If the Python project to be analysed is not released on PyPI, then you can upload its _requirement.txt_ file.
+  If the Python project to be analysed is not released on PyPI, then you can press the &quot;***Import File***&quot; button and then upload its _requirement.txt_ file.

   ![](https://github.com/NeolithEra/Figures/blob/master/Input3.png)
-  Figure 2(a) Uploading the _requirement.txt_ file of a Python project be analysed
+  Figure 3(a) Uploading the _requirement.txt_ file of a Python project be analysed

   ![](https://github.com/NeolithEra/Figures/blob/master/Input4.png)
-  Figure 2(b) An illustrative example of _requirement.txt_ file and its corresponding diagnosis results
+  Figure 3(b) An illustrative example of a Python project's _requirement.txt_ file and its corresponding diagnosis results

 </span>